nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 via a representative) will be excluded from the challenge, but will still be listed on the leaderboard.

 ### 7th AI Driving Olympics, NeurIPS 2021
-The first nuScenes-panoptic challenge will be held at [NeurIPS 2021](https://nips.cc/Conferences/2021/).
+The first Panoptic nuScenes challenge will be held at [NeurIPS 2021](https://nips.cc/Conferences/2021/).
 Submissions will be accepted from September, 2021.
 Results and winners will be announced at the [7th AI Driving Olympics](https://driving-olympics.ai/) at NeurIPS 2021.
 For more information see the [leaderboard](https://www.nuscenes.org/panoptic).
 Note that the